ThomasKaiser/sbc-bench/results/reviews/NanoPi-NEO4.md

 Please check https://endoflife.date/linux for details.
 It is somewhat likely that a lot of exploitable vulnerabilities exist for this kernel as well as many unfixed bugs.
 Better upgrade to a supported version ASAP.

-All known settings adjusted for performance.
-System now\033[0m ready for benchmarking.
-Once finished stop with [ctrl]-[c] to get info about throttling, frequency cap and too high background activity all potentially invalidating benchmark scores.